 How to get your hands on quality turmeric

-How’s a person to choose a quality supplement?
-Talk to your healthcare practitioner, they can recommend the best turmeric or turmeric/combination supplement for your unique needs.
+Supplementation may be an option, depending on your constitution and health history.
+It is recommended to consult with your healthcare practitioner so they can recommend the best turmeric or turmeric/combination supplement for your unique needs.